 7. Get drenched in the holy red color on the day of Sindoor Khela

 An auspicious as well as fun occasion.
 Women, especially those who are married play with red Sindoor on the last day of the Puja.

 8. Dance to the thumping tunes¬†of Dhak music

 Durga Puja does not assume the festive aura without the maddening beats of the dhak (a huge membranophone instrument).
 You can‚Äôt help but get your feet tapping to the thumping sound of the Dhak beats being played out loud.

 What to expect during Durga Puja?

 Durga Puja is a complete social and theatrical event.
 Dance, drama, and cultural performances are widely held.
-And to miss favorite part of the Bengali celbrations, Food, is a huge part of the festival and food courts are lined all over Kolkata.
+And no-to-miss, the favorite part of the Bengali celbrations, Food, is a huge part of the festival; you’ll see food courts lined all over Kolkata, especially during Durga Puja.

 Be¬†a¬†part¬†of¬†this¬†grand¬†celebration; and¬†as¬†they¬†say in Bengali, HAPPY¬†DURGA PUJO!!!